Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$: The structure

 The corresponding quiver $\bar Q_n$ is defined below and illustrated, for the $n=4$ case, in Figure \ref{example_quiver}.
 It has $2n^2$ vertices corresponding to the functions in $\bar\FFF_n$.
 The $n-1$ vertices corresponding to $\tilde c_i(X,Y)$, $1\le i\le n-1$, are isolated; they are not shown.
 There are $2n$ frozen vertices corresponding to $g_{i1}$, $1\le i\le n$, and $h_{1j}$, $1\le j\le n$; they are shown as squares in the figure below.
 All vertices except for one are arranged into a $(2n-1) \times n$ grid; we will refer to vertices of the grid using their position in the grid numbered top to bottom and left to right.
 The edges of $\bar Q_n$ are $(i,j) \to (i+1,j+1)$ for $i=1,\dots, 2n-2$, $j=1,\ldots, n-1$, $(i,j) \to (i,j-1)$ and $(i,j) \to (i-1,j)$ for $i=2,\dots, 2n-1$, $j=2,\ldots, n$, and $(i,1)\to (i-1,1)$ for $i=2,\dots,n$.
 Additionally, there is an oriented path

-The edges in this path are depicted as dashed in Figure \ref{example_quiver}.
+The edges in this path are depicted as dashed in Figure \ref{example_quiver} ( the dashed style does not indicate any special features of these edges, it is for visualization purposes only).
 The vertex $(2,1)$ is special; it is shown as a hexagon in the figure.
 The last remaining vertex of $\bar Q_n$ is placed to the left of the special vertex and there is an edge pointing from the former one to the latter.

 Functions $h_{ij}$ are attached to the vertices $(i,j)$, $1\le i\le j\le n$, and all vertices in the upper row of $\bar Q_n$ are frozen.
 Functions $g_{ij}$ are attached to the vertices $(n+i-1,j)$, $1\le j\le i\le n$, $(i,j)\ne(1,1)$, and all such vertices in the first column are frozen.
 The function $g_{11}$ is attached to the vertex to the left of the special one, and this vertex is frozen.
 Functions $\phhi_{kn+i}$ are attached to the vertices $(i+k+1,i)$ for $1\le i\le n$, $0\le k\le n-3$; the function $\phhi_{N-n+1}$ is attached to the vertex $(n,1)$.
 All these vertices are mutable.
 One can identify in $\bar Q_n$ three regions associated with three families $\{ g_{ij}\}$, $\{h_{ij}\}$, $\{\phhi_{k}\}$.
 We will call vertices in these regions $g$-, $h$-, and $\fy$-vertices, respectively.
 The set of strings $\bar\P_{n}$ contains a unique nontrivial string $(1,\tilde c_1(X,Y),\dots,\tilde c_{n-1}(X,Y),1)$ corresponding to the unique special vertex.